-Special events can be a minefield for non-profit organizations with various activities at each event in addition to contributions.
+Special events can be a minefield for non-profit organizations with various activities at each event in addition to contributions of donated materials.
 For example, many non-profit organizations receive gifts-in-kind (such as tickets, gift certificates or merchandise) to be auctioned off as a fund raiser or offered as raffle prizes.

 Did you know there are different Generally Accepted Accounting Principles (GAAP ) reporting requirements for recording these items depending on if they are auctioned or raffled off?